andrewmsang/mas/README.md

 * 405 - Data Management: Prediction of winner of Jeopardy game using multinomial glm on a scraped dataset (j-archive.com)
 * 412 - Regression: Prediction of whether call would be success using logistic regression on a UCI dataset (Bank Marketing)
 * 416 - Geostatistics: Spatial modeling of Lakers shot distribution using spatstats on a scaped dataset (stats.nba.com)
+* 418 - Tools in Datascience (ver2019): Putting a basic model for predicting Wine Quality scores into Docker and deploying on AWS.